stefanoteso/ocelot/docs/source/index.rst

     $ ./main.py upload-rdf -s rdf-data -g "http://ocelot-yip09-graph"

-where <http://ocelot-yip09-graph> is the RDF graph to be used.
+where ``http://ocelot-yip09-graph`` is the RDF graph to be used.

 Now you can run the experiment by typing the following::

     $ ./main.py run-experiment -s $PATH_TO_DATABASES -e "http://localhost:8890/sparql" -g "http://ocelot-yip09-graph"

-to run the actual experiment.
-The path to the database dumps should be provided here as well, since some data (e.g. the PSSM files and the microarray files) is not *actually* converted to RDF (and it would be pointless to do so).
+where ``http://localhost:8890/sparql`` is the URI of the SPARQL endpoint of your Virtuoso instance.
+The path to the database dumps should be provided here as well, since some data (e.g. the PSSM files and the microarray files) is *not* actually converted to RDF (and it would be pointless to do so).

 Authors
 -------